 At the time of this writing, Discover offers three cards with balance transfer intro APRs:

-You can apply for a Discover credit card if:
+Apply for a Discover credit card if:

 - You’re at least 18 years old.